Causal Inference via Style Transfer for Out-of-distribution Generalisation: More ablation studies

 \subsection{Memory Usage and Running Time}

-We compare our method $\Model$, a recent SOTA causality-based method CIRL~\cite{lv2022causality}, and the standard ``\emph{Supervised}'' method (i.e., ERM~\cite{Vapnik1998}) in terms of the memory usage, total training time and testing time on PACS.
-For a fair comparison, both methods use the same GPU resources and experimental protocol (e.g., batch size) for both the training and testing phase.
+We compare our method $\Model$, a recent SOTA causality-based method CIRL~\cite{lv2022causality}, and ERM~\cite{Vapnik1998} in terms of the memory usage, total training time and testing time on PACS.
+For a fair comparison, both methods use the same GPU resources and experimental protocol (e.g., batch size) for both the training and testing phases.
 Results are reported in Table~\ref{tab:Comparison-between-FAST-ERM-memory-time}.
-Compared with the ``\emph{Supervised}'' method, $\Model$ introduces 2.3 GiB memory usage, about more 4000 and 100 seconds in the training and testing phases respectively, while gaining a significant improvement of 6.7\% on PACS.
+Compared with ERM, $\Model$ introduces 2.3 GiB memory usage, about more 4000 and 100 seconds in the training and testing phases respectively, while gaining a significant improvement of 6.7\% on PACS.
 Although our performance remains competitive with that of CIRL, our method $\Model$ requires much less training and testing time than CIRL, while the difference in allocated memory resources between the two methods is meager.